Lorenza Böttner: Career

-Böttner attended the Kassel School of Arts, and while there, began publicly identifying as a woman.
-Art school allowed her to begin a series of photographs, where she would wear makeup that modified the appearance of her face, following a comment from a professor that she was a "walking performance".
-She graduated from school in 1984 after completing a thesis called "Behindert!?"—literally meaning "Disabled?!"—which used historical and medical motifs of disability in its accompanying performance piece.
-She also studied art in New York.
+Böttner enrolled in the Gesamthochschule Kassel (now a School of Art and Design) from 1978 to 1984.
+It was during this time at art school that she began publicly identifying as Lorenza.
+This opportunity inspired her to begin projects that were geared toward self-expression and self-exploration, and she developed a method she called "danced painting" and "pantomime painting" (tanz malerei and pantomime malerei).
+In one instance while carrying out a piece that included a series of photographs, she wore makeup that modified the appearance of her face, following a comment from a professor that she was a "walking performance".
+She completed a thesis called "Behindert!?"—literally meaning "Disabled?!"—which used historical and medical motifs of disability in its accompanying performance piece.
+Following graduation, she studied art in New York with financial assistance by the Disabled Artists Network.

 Over the course of her career, her art widely varied in style and form, ranging from drawings to paintings to performances.
+She served as a model for photographers Robert Mapplethorpe and Joel-Peter Witkin, although she found their depictions of her disability dehumanizing.
 Describing her approach as "transition and not identity", the philosopher and art curator Paul B. Preciado says that while she used her feet and mouth to paint, the unique habitation of her body (transgender and disabled) allowed her to create an interdisciplinary movement, not only visual or performance.
-She depicted herself in art, as well as the armless Venus de Milo and what Preciado describes as "subaltern" persons: prostitutes in Europe, African Americans experiencing police violence in America, and lesbian and gay sexuality.
+She depicted herself in art, as well as the armless Venus de Milo and what Preciado describes as "subaltern" persons: prostitutes in Europe, African Americans experiencing police violence in America, and depictions of lesbian and gay sexuality.
 In the work depicting herself, she is shown as both sexual and maternal, and as the art critic Prathap Nair says, this works to unsettle one's understanding of the gender binary.
 Similarly, documenta said her "dissident transgender body" allowed her to become "a living political sculpture, a sculptural manifesto".
 She explained in 1991 that the purpose of using armless statues, especially the Venus de Milo, was to "show the beauty of a mutilated body ... despite not having arms".

 In 1992, after making a series of connections in the artistic scene of Barcelona and joining the Disabled Artists Network, she portrayed the mascot Petra at that year's paralympic games held in the city.
 Her performances—where she handled artistic equipment between her toes—were displayed in cities throughout the world, such as in New York.
+She did not achieve widespread recognition during her life.